vectice/vectice-gke-marketplace/README.md

 ### terraform

-Terraform ,templates to create the infrastructure necessary on GCP to run Vectice
+Terraform templates to create the infrastructure necessary on GCP to run Vectice

 ### chart and schema.yaml